 How Doctors Test for Lung Cancer

 If you are a current or former smoker and are older than 55, your doctor may routinely screen you for lung cancer with an X-ray or CT scan.
+(A 2021 recommendation covers people ages 50 to 80 with a 20 pack-year smoking history.)
 For others, the journey to a lung cancer diagnosis may begin with a symptom, such as:

 - Cough that won’t go away or gets worse over time

 - Unexplained weight loss in combination with another lung cancer symptom